 Stephen Quiller is known internationally known artist who works across several water media including transparent watercolor, gouache, acrylic, and casein.
-As a master of color, Quiller has a half dozen books and video workshops (many of which we carry in the shop) on both his use of water media and color.
+As a master of color, Quiller has a half dozen books and video workshops on both his use of water media and color.
 His research and development of a color wheel for painters - called the “Quiller Wheel” - is now used by thousands of painters throughout the world.

 Could you walk us through your process?
 What problems are you trying to solve at each stage?